 So, by his own admission, Claude Monet was no teacher’s pet.
 To me, learning that he wasn’t academically inclined doesn’t really surprise!
 We should consider that he not only took part but played a leading role in one of the most renowned revolutions of technique in the whole history of art.
 It could be regarded as cohesive behavior towards a rigid and structured system.

-If not for Eugène Boudin’s strong desire to initiate Claude Oscar to outdoor painting, it is quite possible that Monet would have kept drawing caricatures for longer.
+If not for Eugène Boudin’s strong desire to initiate Monet to outdoor painting, it is quite possible that he would have kept drawing caricatures for longer.
 In his letters, our young artist frankly admits it was a flourishing business and imagines himself as a millionaire cartoonist.
 Boudin saw the drawings exposed in a shop window of Le Havre.
 Small in size, but huge in potential.
 He thought the technique, style, and personality so promising that he could not be deterred by Monet’s reluctance.
-He had this idea that Claude would excel if he were to start painting…
+He had this idea that Monet would excel if he were to start painting…

-Caricature evolved with new techniques and purposes worldwide through the Middle Ages, the Renaissance, The Age of Enlightenment, all the way to 19th century France, when and where Monet lived.
+Caricature evolved with new techniques and purposes worldwide through the Middle Ages, Renaissance, Enlightenment, all the way to 19th-century France, when and where Monet lived.
 In 1830, a decade before our artist was born, the first satirical French newspaper was founded: La Caricature.
 Later renamed Le Charivari.

-The choice of 15-year-old Claude to utilise caricature’s swiftness to express himself seems in harmony with his future painting endeavours.
+The choice of 15-year-old Claude to utilize caricature’s swiftness to express himself seems in harmony with his future painting endeavors.
 Certainly, it exercised an important influence on his style, realistic yet surreal.
 Modern caricatures pick few elements and focus on them, knowingly forgetting about proportions.
 Monet’s drawings meet all the genre’s requirements, capturing the essence of the characters, striving to achieve likeness with irony, through absurdity.

 It makes me smile to think how many critics of the late 19th century turned up their noses and spat in disdain at the Impressionists, a groundbreaking group of artists, for not bothering to draw first!
 Especially because, to some observers, it suggested inadequacy, a mere lack of skill on the artists’ part.
 Today we understand that it was instead a shrewd aesthetic choice, to crown color as king.
 To elect it as the vector of immediacy.